jbroadway/elefant/README.md

 **Clean, easy to use site editor for your users**

 Elefant comes out of the box with a [full-featured CMS](https://github.com/jbroadway/elefant/wiki/The-page-editor) for your users.
+You can even [white label it](https://github.com/jbroadway/elefant/wiki/White-labelling-the-CMS).

 **Syntax highlighted template and CSS editor**